Ask the Foreign Minister to increase aid to Nepal

 We are pleased that the Albanese Government has committed to increase Australia's aid, and is already giving more to tackle hunger and food security around the world.

 Yet, Australian aid is the lowest it has ever been (as a proportion of our national wealth) and our bilateral aid to Nepal has never been lower – despite the immense challenges faced by Nepal.

 Australia and Nepal have always been good friends.
 Tens of thousands of Australians travel to Nepal each year and Nepalese people are the fastest growing migrant group in Australia.

 Yet the previous government cut Australian aid to its lowest ever levels – including cutting support to Nepal by more than two-thirds – even as hunger and poverty are rising and we need more global cooperation to fight poverty, pandemics and instability, not less!

-As the world rebuilds from COVID-19, Australia can also rebuild our own reputation and diplomatic strength by increasing our aid to meet the urgent global economic, health and environmental challenges faced by Nepal and other nations.
+We appreciate your commitment to improving Australia's reputation and diplomatic strength by increasing aid to meet the urgent global economic, health and environmental challenges.

 To be a good neighbour to Nepal and other nations in our region and beyond, we ask you to:

 - Plan and legislate to increase Australia’s Official Development Assistance to the internationally agreed target of 0.7% of Gross National Income by 2030.

 - Restore bilateral aid funding to Nepal to at least $18 m – focusing on improving health, economic empowerment and women’s rights.